AFG, Inc. Strategic Plan & Bylaws

-Working within the framework of Al‑Anon’s Legacies, the WSO has developed a Core Purpose, Mission Statement and Strategic Goals to assist the WSO in its work on behalf of Al‑Anon Family Groups.
+Working within the framework of Al‑Anon’s Legacies, the Board, Executive Committee, and Senior World Service Office Staff have developed the AFG, Inc. Mission Statement, Envisioned Future, and Strategic Goals to assist the World Service Office in the work it carries out on behalf of Al‑Anon Family Groups.

 Letters from the Chairperson of the Board